 Available in handy supplement forms this healthy fruit can also be cooked and added to jams, pies and drinks to produce a natural remedy for arthritis, diabetes, high blood pressure and high cholesterol.
 As well as its edible uses, extracts have been used from Sea Buckthorn to create oils that topically treat eczema, acne and prevent ageing.
 This super fruit can keep your body healthy inside and out.

-We hope this list inspires you to add some of these healthy fruits into your diet and help bring their powerful health-boosting properties into the spotlight.
+We hope this list of super berries inspires you to add some of these healthy fruits into your diet and help bring their powerful health-boosting properties into the spotlight.
 It has never been more important to make sure that your immune system is functioning at its best, and the versatility of these berries makes it easier than ever to do that!